GusSampaio/applying-transfer-learning-to-CNNs/README.md

 ### Contribuições
 Contribuições são bem-vindas!
 Se você identificar melhorias, problemas ou tiver sugestões, sinta-se à vontade para contribuir para este projeto.

-# Applying Transfer Learning to Neural Networks

-## Objective - Description in English 🇺🇸
-The project presents a case study focused on two Convolutional Neural Networks (CNNs) intended for image classification, addressing different construction strategies.
-One of the CNNs is developed entirely "from scratch", while the second adopts Transfer Learning, taking advantage of a pre-trained network.
-The goal is to create effective models for classifying images of cats and dogs.

-##Overview
-### 1st approach

-In the "from scratch" approach, the first CNN is built with convolutional, pooling and dense layers, being specifically trained to discriminate between images of cats and dogs.
-This process involves a specific definition of architecture and parameters, seeking to extract discriminative characteristics.

-### 2nd approach
-On the other hand, the second CNN adopts Transfer Learning, a strategy that capitalizes on knowledge previously acquired by a pre-trained network.
-In this approach, parts of the network are frozen, while the final layers are tuned for the specific task of cat and dog image classification.
-The technique aims to optimize the use of useful representations already learned by the pre-existing network.

-### Assessment
-Both models are evaluated on their ability to efficiently distinguish between the two classes of animals.
-The analysis includes performance analyzes such as accuracy and loss, seeking to compare the results obtained by different approaches.

-### Project Execution
-To run this project, simply install the libraries present in the 'requirements.txt' file or upload the transfer_learning.ipynb file to Goggle Colab.

-### Contributions
-Contributions are welcome!
-If you identify improvements, problems or suggestions, please feel free to contribute to this project.